peeterjoot/latex-notes-compilations/README.md

 - removed the dependency on commit_msg, but now the mkRevInfo runs unconditionally.

 - write a master equation label renamer to normalize labels that have been cut and pasted.

+- for completeness, prove the general divergence theorem (for all grades and volume types)?
+Should at least state it.

+- indexing missing.